-If you are using Amplify version 19.12 and above, you have the option to fast-load RAID Items via Integrations.
+If you are using Amplify version 19.12 and above, you have the option to fast-load Risks, Items and Assumptions via Integrations.

 - Prepare the data.